Learn Everything You Need to Know About These Common Firewood Terms!

 Why Should I Avoid Non-Local Wood?

-Using non-local wood is the number one way to introduce invasive insects or diseases to a new environment.
+It’s best practice to always get your wood locally.
+Non-local wood is the number one way to introduce invasive insects or diseases to a new environment.
 One infected log can put an entire forest at risk!

 Fortunately, kiln-dried wood can be transported anywhere because pests and mold are removed in the drying process.